Garanti Logo

 Garanti Logo History

 The Garanti company has been engaged in economic and financial activities for over 70 years.
-It has eight foreign branches (in Malta, Luxembourg, and Cyprus) and about a thousand Turkey branches.
-They share a common visual identity that has continued to evolve since 1946.
-All logos are based on the four-leaf clover symbol, complemented by the name of the bank.
-In 2000 the developers updated the color of the clover and transferred the inscription to the lower case to make the brand name more friendly.
+It has eight foreign branches (in Malta, Luxembourg, and Cyprus) and about a thousand Turkish branches.
+They share a common visual identity that has evolved since 1946.
+All logos are based on the four-leaf clover symbol, complemented by the bank’s name.
+In 2000, the developers updated the clover’s color and set the inscription to lowercase to make the brand name friendlier.
 In the future, the design changed several times because Garanti became part of the Banco Bilbao Vizcaya Argentaria group.

 What is Garanti?